estherkxy/GA_Projects/Capstone/README.md

 <img src='./data/images/badpredictions.png' content-align="center">

-As seen above, we can see that BERT model struggles slightly with identifying the overall tone of tweets that have both positive and negative tones with the model showing a slight tendency to predict the tweet as negative rather than positive.
+As seen above, we can see that BERT model struggles slightly with identifying the overall tone of tweets that have both positive and negative tones with the model showing a slight tendency to predict the tweet as non-negative rather than negative.
 This is seen in the slightly lower score in specificity (true negative rate) as compared to sensitivity (true positive rate).
 However, I would also note that the scores are all well above 95% and this indicates that the model has generally done well in predicting the sentiment of tweets in general with a few minor exceptions and is a good model overall.

 ## Final Thoughts